 - Languages [ACARA]

-‘The Australian Curriculum : Languages is designed to enable all students to engage in learning a language in addition to English’.
-Gives details of the background the Languages development, a timeline and a host of other information.
+‘Designed to enable all students to engage in learning a language in addition to English’.
+Background, Languages development, downloads, other information.

 ‘The Student Achievement in Asian Languages Report was released on 6 February 2012.
-The aim of the project was to conduct research to describe the achievements of students in learning particular languages [Chinese, Indonesian, Japanese, and Korean] at Year 6/7, Year 10, and Year 12, based on evidence of performance under different conditions [e.g. program type, duration and intensity of learning]’.
-Available as a PDF document in total or as 4 separate sections
+The aim of the project was to conduct research to describe the achievements of students in learning particular languages [Chinese, Indonesian, Japanese, and Korean] at Year 6/7, Year 10, and Year 12’.
+Available as one PDF document or in 4 separate sections

 Events, Professional Learning [study tours, exchanges, courses, conferences], leaders program, fellowships, corporate events, more.